Pietro Grossi: Biography

-Grossi’s latest multimedia experiments were with interactive sound and graphics.
+Grossi's latest multimedia experiments were with interactive sound and graphics.
 His later works involved automated and generative visual music software, autom@tedVisualMusiC 1.0 which he extended beyond the realms of music into the interactive work for the Internet, conceiving and collaborating with Sergio Maltagliati in 1997 of the first Italian interactive work for the web netOper@, entertaining in his own house study the first on-line performance.
 However, NeXtOper@ remains unfinished, a project to integrate new media, such as mobile phone and GPS.

+Grossi died in 2002 at the age of 84 in Florence.